 Note: of course there are other ways of shading.
 It’s just that this technique is particularly useful – yet little known.

-It’s all in the downloadable stained glass painting manual.
+It’s all in this here downloadable stained glass painting manual – free chapter here.

 And then we’re also here to answer your questions and help as best we can.